Please scroll down the page to cover the following information:

 - Rebecca Chatterton has been employed at Pinvin Federation for 12 years.
 During which time she has worked across the Year groups and has taught most subjects including PE for which she was subject co-ordinator.

 - Revd Claire Lording has recently moved to Pershore and regularly leads Collective Worship at both schools.

 - Richard Elliott is a long-term Governor having previously served on the Pinvin CE First School Governing Body before the schools Federated.
 Richard is always a willing volunteer for any events at school where an extra pair of hands are required.

-- James Montgomery, also a previous first school Governor, is the parent of 2 children attending Pinvin CE First School.
+- James Montgomery, also a previous first school Governor, is the parent of 2 children 1 who attends Pinvin CE First School.
 James produces Governor Newsletters.

 - Sue Townley is the School Business Manager of the Pinvin Federation and has worked at both schools.

 - Nick Watkins brings his business and finance experience to the Governing Body and is the Chair of the Resources Committee.
 Nick has two children at Pinvin CE First School.

 - Karen Broughton brings both her teaching and sporting expertise to the Governing Body.
-She has a child at the first school.
+She has one child at each of the Federation schools.